 Instructions

 - Place a large piece of foil on top of a sheet pan.
-Toss chard and chickpeas with vinegar, olive oil, capers, garlic, and salt.
+In a mixing bowl, toss chard and chickpeas with vinegar, olive oil, capers, garlic, and salt.
 Spread out on one half of the sheet pan.

 - Enclose salmon and seal foil tightly.
 (Note: You may have to really compress the chard to fit inside the foil packet.
 It will seem like a lot, but will cook way down.)

-- Transfer sheet pan with salmon to oven and cook until salmon flakes easily with a fork, 25 to 30 minutes.
+- Transfer sheet pan with salmon to oven and cook until salmon flakes easily with a fork, 15 to 20 minutes.
 (This will vary a bit depending on the thickness of your salmon.
-You can pull back the foil a bit to check on it.)
+The salmon is done when it flakes easily with a fork and registers between 125˚F and 145˚F in the thickest part.
+See note for tips on the ideal temperature for baked salmon.)

 - While salmon cooks, whisk together yogurt, lemon juice, mustard, honey, and a pinch of salt.